nodemcu/nodemcu-firmware/docs/en/modules/wifi.md

 #### Parameters
 - `station_config` table containing configuration data for station
 	- `ssid` string which is less than 32 bytes.
 	- `pwd` string which is 8-64 or 0 bytes.
 Empty string indicates an open WiFi access point.
 	- `auto` defaults to true
 	- `true` to enable auto connect and connect to access point, hence with `auto=true` there's no need to call [`wifi.sta.connect()`](#wifistaconnect)
 	- `false` to disable auto connect and remain disconnected from access point
 	- `bssid` string that contains the MAC address of the access point (optional)
 		- You can set BSSID if you have multiple access points with the same SSID.
- 	- Note: if you set BSSID for a specific SSID and would like to configure station to connect to the same SSID only without the BSSID requirement, you MUST first configure to station to a different SSID first, then connect to the desired SSID
+		- If you set BSSID for a specific SSID and would like to configure station to connect to the same SSID only without the BSSID requirement, you MUST first configure to station to a different SSID first, then connect to the desired SSID
 		- The following formats are valid:
 			- "DE:C1:A5:51:F1:ED"
 			- "AC-1D-1C-B1-0B-22"
 			- "DE AD BE EF 7A C0"
 	- `save` Save station configuration to flash.
 		- `true` configuration **will** be retained through power cycle.
 		- `false` configuration **will not** be retained through power cycle.
 (Default)

 #### Returns
 - `true`  Success